michaelolof/vue-state-validator/README.md

   }
 }
 ```
-This will validate the fields entered against the rules given and mutate the properties in the field object.
+This will validate the fields entered against the rules given and mutate the `err` object.
 This will result in a data object that looks like this:
 ```js
 {